identitatem/idp-mgmt-gitops/operators/identity-configuration-management-for-kubernetes/README.md

 ## Deploying this Application

 To deploy this application, simply `oc apply -k ./gitops-applications/identity-configuration-management-for-kubernetes` from the root of this project (after configuring your github.secret as described in the [README](../gitops-applications/identity-configuration-management-for-kubernetes/README.md)).
-This will _only_ deploy the operator using a pre-GA, OpenShift 4.9-friendly version.
 You'll need to do some postinstall steps to configure the AuthRealm.

 ## Post-install Steps